nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

         :align: center

-4. You should have the image below
+4. You should see a page which looks like the one below

     .. image:: ./images/_02_bash_opened.png
         :align: center